Talha-Noyon/watchdog-service/docs/README.md

 - **Testing Coverage**: Comprehensive unit tests for components and integration tests for workflows.
 ---

-## Requirements

-1. **Configuration Requirements**:
-   - A plain text configuration file in JSON format (example below).
-   - Dynamically reloads when the file is modified.
-   - Describes the list of processes/applications and their startup parameters.

-2. **Process Requirements**:
-   - Monitors processes on startup and starts them if they are not running.
-   - Automatically starts new processes added to the configuration.
-   - Stops monitoring processes removed from the configuration.
-   - Restarts processes if they are stopped or killed.

----

 ## Configuration File

 The configuration file uses JSON format to specify processes and their commands: